The Bankrate promise

-Regardless of the type of pool you own, there is a risk of accidents resulting in injuries or damage to your property.
-Whether you already have a pool on your premises or are considering adding one, you should learn in advance if your home insurance will cover these risks.
+Regardless of the type of pool you own, there is a risk of accidents leading to injuries or property damage.
+Whether you already have a pool on your premises or are considering adding one, you should check in advance if your home insurance will cover these risks.

 - Not all property insurers will insure a home with a pool.